oracle/dtrace-utils/README.md

 - /proc/kallmodsyms
 - New system call: waitfd()

-Patches that implement these features are available from the v2/* branches in our Linux kernel repository for features that DTrace uses: https://github.com/oracle/dtrace-linux-kernel
+As noted above, patches that implement these features are available from the v2/* branches in our Linux kernel repository for features that DTrace uses: https://github.com/oracle/dtrace-linux-kernel

 The customary way to obtain these patches is to clone an appropriate upstream